Bolivarian Revolution: Mission Mercal

-The Mission involves a state-run company called Mercados de Alimentos, C.A.
-(MERCAL), which provides subsidised food and basic goods through a nationwide chain of stores.
+Mission Mercal involves a state-run company called Mercados de Alimentos, C.A.
+(MERCAL) which provides subsidised food and basic goods through a nationwide chain of stores.
 In 2010 Mercal was reported as having 16,600 outlets, "ranging from street-corner shops to huge warehouse stores", in addition to 6,000 soup kitchens.
 Mercal employs 85,000 workers.
 In 2006, some 11.36 million Venezuelans benefited from Mercal food programs on a regular basis.
 At least 14,208 Mission Mercal food distribution sites were spread throughout Venezuela and 4,543 metric tons of food distributed each day.
 In recent times, customers who had to wait in long lines for discounted products say that there were a lack of products in Mercal stores and that items available at the stores change constantly.
 Some customers complained about rationing being enforced at Mercal stores due to the lack of products.
 In some cases, protests have occurred due to the shortages in stores.

 Mission Robinson

 The program uses volunteers to teach reading, writing and arithmetic to the more than 1.5 million Venezuelan adults who were illiterate prior to Chávez's election to the presidency in 1999.
 The program is military-civilian in nature and sends soldiers to—among other places—remote and dangerous locales in order to reach the most undereducated, neglected and marginalized adult citizens to give them regular schooling and lessons.
-On 28 October 2005, Venezuela declared itself a "Territory Free of Illiteracy", having raised in its initial estimates the literacy rate to around 99%, although the statistic was changed to 96%.
+In 2005 Venezuela declared itself a "Territory Free of Illiteracy", having raised in its initial estimates the literacy rate to around 99%, although the statistic was changed to 96%.
 According to UNESCO standards, a country can be declared "illiteracy-free" if 96% of its population over age 15 can read and write.

 According to Francisco Rodríguez and Daniel Ortega of IESA, there has been "little evidence" of "statistically distinguishable effect on Venezuelan illiteracy".
-The Venezuelan government claimed that it had taught 1.5 million Venezuelans to read, but the study found that "only 1.1m were illiterate to begin with" and that the illiteracy reduction of less than 100,000 can be attributed to adults that were elderly and died.
-David Rosnick and Mark Weisbrot of the Center for Economic and Policy Research responded to these doubts, finding that the data used by Rodríguez and Ortega was too crude a measure since the Household Survey from which it derived was never designed to measure literacy or reading skills and their methods were inappropriate to provide statistical evidence regarding the size of Venezuela's national literacy program.
-Rodríguez responded to Weisbrot's rebuttal by showing that Weisbrot used biased, distorted data and that the illiteracy argument Weisbrot used showed the exact opposite of what Weisbrot was attempting to convey.
+The Venezuelan government claimed that it had taught 1.5 million Venezuelans to read, but the study found that only 1.1 million were illiterate to begin with and that the illiteracy reduction of less than 100,000 can be attributed to adults that were elderly and died.
+David Rosnick and Mark Weisbrot of the Center for Economic and Policy Research responded to these doubts, finding that the data used by Rodríguez and Ortega was too crude a measure since the Household Survey from which it derived was not designed to measure literacy or reading skills and their methods were inappropriate to provide statistical evidence regarding the size of the program.
+Rodríguez responded to Weisbrot's rebuttal by showing that Weisbrot used biased, distorted data and that the illiteracy argument Weisbrot used showed the opposite of what Weisbrot was attempting to convey.